 Sentinel and Cook’s Meadow Hike is another great easy and flat hike with a high scenery factor, that takes you through the middle of Yosemite Valley.
 It’s also one of the easiest hikes in Yosemite Valley and you are rewarded with views of Yosemite Falls, Half Dome, Glacier Point, and Royal Arches.
 The meadows are most scenic in spring and early summer when the wildflowers are blooming, and the waterfalls are at maximum flow, roughly from late April to mid-June.
 The path can be a little snowy or icy in winter.

 How to get there: You can either fly into Sacramento or San Franciso and drive to the park from there.
+While you can camp inside the park, here is a brand new Lodge which has villas, suite and all the creature comforts.

-Short & Easy Hikes in Zion National Park, Utah
+Easy Hikes in Zion National Park, Utah

 With its stunning red rock and gorgeous vistas, Zion National Park has trails of all distances and difficulties; there’s truly something for everyone.
 One of the best in terms of reward for the effort is Canyon Overlook.